Cineplex Entertainment: Virtual reality

 In November 2017, an IMAX VR centre opened at Scotiabank Theatre Toronto as IMAX VR's first location in Canada.
 The following month, a D-Box VR experience launched at the Ottawa location.
 The IMAX VR centre closed in 2019, as part of the discontinuation of the IMAX VR pilot project.

 In July 2018, after having opened such an attraction at The Rec Room at Roundhouse Park, Cineplex Entertainment announced that it had reached an agreement to be the exclusive Canadian franchisee of The Void — a chain of mixed reality entertainment attractions.

 On September 13, 2018, Cineplex announced that it would acquire a stake in VRStudios—a Seattle-based provider of virtual reality installations, and utilize its equipment for as many as 40 VR centres across the country.

 Scene+

-Launched in 2007, Scene+ is an entertainment rewards program jointly owned by Scotiabank and Cineplex Entertainment.
+Launched in 2007, Scene+ is an entertainment rewards program jointly owned by Scotiabank, Empire and Cineplex Entertainment.